bishnupada-sahoo-76/QR-Code-Generator/README.md

 - JavaScript

 ---
-To run this code on terminal use
+To run this code on terminal use this
 - npm i
 - node index.js
 - Type in your URL: